cnboonhan94/seeed_mgc3030_driver/README.md

-# 3D Hand Tracking with ROS!
+# 3D Position + Touch Tracking with ROS!
 ![demo.gif](demo.gif)

-This is a ROS driver for the [Seeed mgc3130 3D hand tracking Pi Shield](http://wiki.seeedstudio.com/3D-Gesture-Tracking-Shield-for-Raspberry-Pi-MGC3130/), [Github link](https://github.com/Seeed-Studio/Seeed_mgc3x30.git).
+This is a ROS driver for the [Seeed mgc3130 3D gesture tracking Pi Shield](http://wiki.seeedstudio.com/3D-Gesture-Tracking-Shield-for-Raspberry-Pi-MGC3130/), [Github link](https://github.com/Seeed-Studio/Seeed_mgc3x30.git).
+It uses electrical-field for 3-D gesture recognition.

+Currently, only tracking (x, y, z coordinates) and touch events are ported to ROS.
+Intepretation of these values could be done externally for more complex and custom motions.

 Visualization above using a `sensor_max_dist` param set to 5.0 ( see below ).